Policies & Procedures

 • withdraw

-• drop below half-time attendance (even if you have an approved leave of absence and plan to re-enroll at Manhattan College, or transfer to another school).
+• drop below half-time attendance (even if you have an approved leave of absence and plan to re-enroll at Manhattan University, or transfer to another school).

 Required information: